KevinKusiak/AcuteIS/README.md

-# SCHEDULED RELEASE DATE: October 15, 2022

-This project was initially made as a fork of the Kicom anti-virus and distributed as closed source.
-The aim of this repo is to make a version from scratch with some key upgrades/feature additions and obviously to make it open source!
+The aim of this repo is to make a high-level AV python client from scratch with some fun features

-This is the first software deliverable of the AcuAngleSecurity company located at https://acuanglesecurity.com.

 # Key Components
 - Atomic Predicate integration